Markel International - slavery and human trafficking statement for financial year 2021

 Markel International Holdings Limited and its subsidiary undertakings (as defined in s.1162 Companies Act 2006) together is the “Markel International Group”.
 We are an international insurance group which looks after the commercial insurance needs of major businesses, SMEs, professionals and sole traders.
 We underwrite risks in our syndicate at Lloyd’s, and in the London insurance company market.
 Markel Protection Limited provides legal and professional fees insurance cover as well as legal, tax and human resources consultancy.

-We have over 900 employees and operate in 18 countries.
-We are a part of the Markel Group, and our ultimate parent company, Markel Corporation, is listed on the New York Stock Exchange.
+We have over 1,016 employees and operate in 14 countries.
+We are a part of the Markel Group, and our ultimate parent company, Markel Group Inc., is listed on the New York Stock Exchange.

 • Markel International Insurance Company Limited